pbberlin/llm-text-classifier/doc/README.md

 It can be executed on your notebooks.

-The web application works for ChatGPT 4.
+The web application connects to OpenAI ChatGPT 4.
-It requires an API key from this company.
+It requires an API key from OpenAI inc.

+If you request many embeddings, OpenAI may require money for it.

-Embeddings are stored locally; openAI is only asked once per text-element.
+At least, embeddings are stored locally; openAI is only asked _once_ per text-element.

 The web application allows for uploading and arranging various elements of text classification